Cerebrospinal Fluid (Online CE Course)

 Level of Instruction: Intermediate

-Intended Audience: Medical laboratory scientists, medical technologists and technicians, medical laboratory science students, and pathology residents.
+Intended Audience: Medical laboratory scientists, medical laboratory technicians, medical laboratory science students, and pathology residents.

 About the Course: This revised course originated as part of a series of courses adapted for the web by MediaLab Inc. under license from Educational Materials for Health Professionals Inc. Dayton OH, 45420.
 Copyright EMHP.